jpmasters/jpmasters.github.io/_posts/2022-10-30-localization-2.md

 from PIL import Image, ImageDraw
 ```

 I started with the final code from [Localization 1]([https://github.com/jpmasters/jupyter-notebooks/blob/main/localization-1.ipynb](https://github.com/jpmasters/jupyter-notebooks/blob/main/localization-1.ipynb)) and then made the necessary modifications from there.
-One change I did make after having seen LP's implementation in Udemy was to change the size of the images from the VGG16 default of 224 x 224 pixels to a more manageable 100 x 100 pixels
+One change I did make after having seen LP's implementation in Udemy was to change the size of the images from the VGG16 default of 224 x 224 pixels to a more manageable 100 x 100 pixels.

 ```python